Incoming exchange students

 Swedish for beginners

-Exchange students are offered language and culture courses in Swedish at several different levels.
-For more infromation, please visit the Department of Scandinavian Languages.
-Students interested in these courses will be able to register Swedish language courses once they are here during Orientation Day at Stockholm University.
+Exchange students are offered Swedish language courses at several different levels.
+For more information, please visit the Department of Swedish Language and Multilingualism.
+Students interested in these courses will be able to register for Swedish language courses from August 1st for the autumn semester and from January 1st for the spring semester.

 The Swedish higher education credit system is fully integrated into ECTS, the European Credit Transfer and Accumulation System.
 One Swedish higher education credit (sometimes called credit, HE credit or hp) is equivalent to one ECTS credit.
 Full-time studies are equivalent to 30 higher education credits/ECTS credits per semester.